IoTkyoto/manual-management/docs/vis-manual/eg/index.md

 ---
 layout: vis-manual
 title: How to use IoT.kyoto VIS
-description: Manual for displaying graphs with IoT.kyoto VIS
+description: It is a manual for the type that touches IoT.kyoto VIS for the first time.
+Please refer to here for basic functions.
 ---

 # How to use IoT.kyoto VIS